All Episodes

 The problem is it doesn't work for everybody.

-Now that we have breakthrough cases, fully vaccinated, boostered people, natural immunity people getting it at second time.
+Now that we have breakthrough cases, fully vaccinated, boostered people, natural immunity people getting it a second time, now you've got to focus on the therapeutics.

-Quick break more with Senator and Medical Doctor Ram Paul of Kentucky, 800 941 Sean is a number.
+Quick break more with Senator and medical doctor Ram Paul of Kentucky, 800-941 Sean is a number.

 We'll get to your calls at the bottom of the half hour.